 Skill building and leadership development are central to your Achvat Amim experience.
-Over the course of the 5-Months you will have various opportunities and containers for leadership and skill development.
+Over the course of the 4 and a half months you will have various opportunities and containers for leadership and skill development.
 The opportunities are as follows:

 Wild Card Learning Days: Participants will be paired up to plan a learning day.
 The process will start by deciding the theme of the day and clarifying what skills you want to develop (facilitation, moderation, planning, etc) throughout the process.
 The Educational Director will offer support and guidance as you develop the learning day.

 Facilitating House Meetings: Participants will take turns facilitating house meetings and will practice the skills (mediation, time management, creating structure, facilitating) required in preparation for and during the meeting.

-Skill Building Workshops: Over the course of the 5-months there will be a handful of trainings including on media communications, direct action, sustainable activism, and on bystander intervention.
+Skill Building Workshops: Over the course of the 4 and a half months there will be a handful of trainings including on media communications, direct action, sustainable activism, and on bystander intervention.

 Thursday Afternoons: Participants will be given the opportunity to lead activities, workshops, and sessions on Thursday afternoons based on their skills, expertise, and desire to contribute.

 Participants learn Hebrew or Arabic in small and participatory group settings which are geared towards interaction and creative language learning techniques.
 This takes place in the This is Not an Ulpan program.
 We will work with you to determine which language track your are most interested in pursuing as well as your language level in Arabic and Hebrew so that you are in a positive and passionate learning space.
 The language learning is based in critical pedagogy and interactive education.

 Ruchani - Spiritual Learning